 - Make the benefit obvious within the first few words.

-Monitor performance in real-time
+Monitor performance in real time

-8. Plan beyond Monday
+13. Plan beyond Monday

 Your Cyber Monday SMS strategy shouldn’t exist in isolation.
 Think about how it fits into your broader Black Friday weekend sequence and your post-holiday customer journey.

-Set up post-purchase follow-up
+Set up post-purchase follow-ups

 Capture data for future campaigns

-Use Cyber Monday interactions to refine your customer segments for future campaigns.
 Who responded to VIP messaging?
 Which segments converted at higher rates?
 This data becomes valuable for your next major sale period.

 Milicevic suggests implementing an “echoes” strategy with what you learned: “The Cyber Monday offer is ‘repackaged’ into several smaller deals that come out in the following weeks alongside a Christmas sale (or something similar).”